 set -euo pipefail

-# Keep all local source and logs in the current user's home directory.
+# Keep local OBS source and update logs in the current user's home directory.

 SOURCE_DIR="$HOME/obs-studio-source"